marcomole00/sweng2-rp-mole/report.md

 The same procedure is followed when the user changes the content of the YAML file, which is notified by the IDE sending a textDocument/didChange request to the language server, which contains the changes applied to the YAML file.

-For determining the registry of an image, the language server uses the same criteria as the docker and kubernetes clients.
+For determining  on which registry the image is stored, the language server uses the same criteria as the docker and kubernetes clients.
 The language server first checks if the image name contains a registry address.
 If it does then it uses that registry.
 If it does not, then it assumes that the image is stored in Docker Hub.

 ### Generation of the configuration schema